Return Shipping Instructions

 jewelry (read the fine print).
 Our "In

-House" insurance will cover you for up to US$5,000 if sent overnight, if shipping
+House" insurance will cover you for up to US$15,000 if sent overnight IF YOU EMAIL US THE TRACKING NUMBER.

 is better to call gems “minerals” (which they are) as they sometimes